Biomarker discovery

 Biomarker discovery is a medical term describing the process by which biomarkers are discovered.

 Many commonly used blood tests in medicine are biomarkers.
 There is interest in biomarker discovery on the part of the pharmaceutical industry; blood-test or other biomarkers could serve as intermediate markers of disease in clinical trials, and as possible drug targets.

 Mechanism of action

 The way that these tests have been found can be viewed as biomarker discovery; however, their identification has primarily been made one at a time.
 Many well-known tests have been identified based on biological insight from the fields of physiology or biochemistry; therefore, only a few markers at a time have been considered.
-An example of biomarker discovery is the use of inulin to assess kidney function.
+An example of biomarker discovery is the use of insulin to assess kidney function.
 From this process a naturally occurring molecule (creatinine) was discovered, enabling the same measurements to be made without insulin injections.